Columbia County Spotlight

 The Columbia County Spotlight, previously known as the Scappoose Spotlight and the South County Spotlight, is a weekly newspaper in Columbia County, Oregon, United States, established in 1961.
-It covers local news, sports, business and community events, publishes weekly on Fridays, and has a circulation between 3,600 and 4,500.

 The paper serves Scappoose and St. Helens, and covers communities along Highway 30 from Linnton and Sauvie Island to Clatskanie.
 The editorial staff is based in Scappoose, while some administration and creative services are based in Milwaukie at the headquarters of Pamplin Media Group, which owns the newspaper.
 The Spotlight is one of a number of community newspapers in the group, including the Forest Grove News-Times and the Hillsboro Tribune.

-Reporter Tyler Graf won a first place award for feature business writing for a Spotlight article in 2012.
-Graf, who had recently come to the paper from the Daily Journal of Commerce, soon moved on to the nearby Daily Astorian.
-The newspaper won four awards in the Oregon Newspaper Publishers Association Better Newspaper Contest in 2015, including second place for best editorial, third place for best feature, second place for best graphics and first place for best sports photo.
-The Spotlight is a general member of the association.
-Its coverage has been cited by other newspapers in the area, including The Oregonian, and it is part of the Northwest News Partnership, along with Daily Astorian and the EO Media Group.
+It is a general member of the Oregon Newspaper Publishers Association and its coverage has been cited by other newspapers in the area, including The Oregonian.
+The paper it is part of the Northwest News Partnership, along with Daily Astorian and the EO Media Group.

-Darryl Swan, who had previously served as the paper's news editor, was appointed publisher in 2008 and remained in that role until 2020.
-In 2020, Nikki DeBuse was named publisher and Mark Miller, who reported for the Spotlight from 2013 to 2015, was named editor.
+History

+Paul Robinson established the Vernonia Eagle in August 1922.
+He sold it to Mark Moe in the late 1920s, and the paper was owned by Ray Fisher in the 1930s.
+Marvin Kamholz purchased the Eagle in 1937, and sold it to Jerry Moore in 1970 along with the Scappoose Spotlight, established in 1961.
+The two papers were merged in September 1974 to form the Columbia County Herald, but maintained separate front pages for the Scappoose and Vernonia editions.
+Moore published the paper until 1975 when he died at age 39.
+The paper was then acquired by Don Van Deusen, who owned the St. Johns Review.
+By 2012, the newspaper was called the South County Spotlight and owned by Pamplin Media Group.
+In 2024, Robert B. Pamplin Jr. sold his newspaper company, including the Columbia County Spotlight, to Carpenter Media Group.